-Statement of Institutional Effectiveness
+Statement of Institutional Effectiveness (October 2017)

 The Graduate School of Theology of the Augustine Institute closely monitors the academic progress of its students toward the Master of Arts degree and also regularly surveys its students and alumni about their vocation and career placement and goals.
-The principal means of these evaluation are the annual Student Audit and annual Alumni Survey, conducted by the Registrar and the Director of Development respectively.

-The June 2014 Student Audit revealed that 62% of current students are already employed in active ministry or teaching.
-Moreover, 3 in 4 current students are studying part-time, as they balance the demands of family and career with their studies.
+3 in 4 current students are studying part-time, as they balance the demands of family and career with their studies.
 As a result, leaves of absence are common and withdrawals from the program not uncommon.
 The rate of completion of the Master of Arts program, accordingly, is approximately 50%.

 As part of its ongoing efforts to improve its program, the Institute’s annual plan for academic assessment is approved by its Board of Trustees each autumn, with the assessment cycle being completed by the faculty in the month of May.
-During the 2014-15 academic year, the faculty will be evaluating programmatic goals in Sacred Scripture, Theology, Leadership, and Spiritual Maturity.